-At some point in your tidying process, you’ll likely encounter things that just are just not fun to part with.
+At some point in your decluttering process, you’ll likely encounter things that just are just not fun to part with.

 I saw these materials as part of my identity.
 Irreplaceable, no less.
 But it was time for them to go.